Skip to main content

 High confidence

-This analysis covers 107 votes and $549,700 in donations for Gregorio Casar.
-There is a strong pattern between donation amounts and yea rates.
-This means that as donation amounts increased, yea rates also tended to increase.
-Gregorio Casar voted yea on 58.8% of the 17 bills related to Defense.
-He voted yea on 20.0% of the 35 bills related to Energy/Natural Resources.
-He voted yea on 28.6% of the 21 bills related to Finance/Insurance/Real Estate.
+This analysis covers 178 votes and $824,550 in donations for Gregorio Casar.
+There is a weak negative pattern between donation amounts and yea rates.
+This means that as donation amounts increase, yea rates tend to slightly decrease.
+Gregorio Casar voted yea on 47.8% of the 46 bills from the Defense sector.
+He voted yea on 30.8% of the 52 bills from the Energy/Natural Resources sector.

 This analysis shows factual patterns in public data.
 Campaign contributions are legal and do not indicate wrongdoing.
 Voting alignment with donor industries is common across all legislators.
 Correlation does not indicate causation or improper behavior.